yeemachine/kalidoface-2d/README.md

 ### Use your own Live2D models

 Kalidoface works with Live2D rigged characters from Cubism 2.0 and 4.0 files.
-Upload your own .zip for a truly custom experience.Full guide coming soon, this feature is still in beta and might run into some issues from time to time.
+Upload your own .zip for a truly custom experience.
+[Video guide here!](https://twitter.com/yeemachine/status/1352470128571473920) This feature is still in beta and might run into some issues from time to time.

 ![Live2D files support](https://raw.githubusercontent.com/yeemachine/kalidoface-live2d-models/main/promo/filedrop-short.gif)